danielegasparri/span-gui/docs/spectral_analysis_overview.md

 **Saving Plots**
-To save plots generated during the analysis in the "Process all" mode, enable the "Save plots" option.
+To save plots generated during the analysis in the "Process all" mode, enable the "Save spectral analysis plots" option.
 The program will automatically save a PNG file for each spectrum and each selected analysis task.
 Saved plots will be stored in the "SPAN_results/plots" folder.